 Starting with ad hoc estimates, the BaCon model parameters are iteratively updated by MCMC methods.
 The post--burn-in MCMC sample is used for posterior inference.
 As a benefit of having a coherent stochastic model, we are able to appropriately incorporate uncertainty into the inferences.
 Due to the computationally intensive MCMC procedure, the analysis is performed in separate steps, consisting of dimension reduction in the covariates followed by variable~selection.

 \begin{enumerate} \item[\textbf{Step 1}] Focusing only on the binary connectivity information for the brain regions:

-\begin{enumerate} \item[\textit{Step 1(i)}] The allocation variables, latent vector elements, and all model parameters directly involved with the covariates are updated until the MCMC chain converges.
+\begin{enumerate} \item[\textit{Step 1(i)}] The allocation variables, latent vector elements, and all model parameters directly related to the covariates are updated until the MCMC chain converges.
 Section \ref{S:MCMC_c} describes Gibbs sampling updates for the $p$ allocation variables.
 Section \ref{S:MCMC_v} specifies a Gibbs sampler for the latent vector elements.
 Sections \ref{S:MCMC_Q} describes a Gibbs sampler for the contamination probability matrix, $\boldsymbol{Q}$.
 The remaining hyperparameters, such as the PDP discount parameter $d$, are generated using standard MCMC techniques.

 Monte Carlo estimates are computed for the posterior probability of clustering for each pair of covariates.
-Following \cite{Dahl_2006}, these probabilities are used to compute a point estimate for the PDP assignments, called the \textit{least-squares allocation}.
+Following \cite{Dahl_2006}, these probabilities are used to compute a point estimate, called the \textit{least-squares allocation}, for the PDP assignments.

-\item[\textit{Step 1(ii)}] A second MCMC sample of the $n\hat{q}$ latent vector elements is generated conditional on the least-squares allocation consisting of $\hat{q}$ PDP clusters.
+\item[\textit{Step 1(ii)}] Conditional on the least-squares allocation consisting of $\hat{q}$ PDP clusters, a second MCMC sample of the $n\hat{q}$ latent vector elements is generated.
 An estimate of these binary latent vector elements, called the \textit{least-squares configuration}, is evaluated by again applying the technique of \cite{Dahl_2006}. \end{enumerate}

-\item[\textbf{Step 2}] Finally, using the responses, and conditional on the least-squares allocation and the least-squares configuration, the regression predictors and any latent regression outcomes are generated to obtain a third MCMC sample.
-Predictions are also made for the responses of test set individuals (if any). \end{enumerate}
+\item[\textbf{Step 2}] Finally, using the responses, and conditional on the least-squares allocation and least-squares configuration, the regression predictors and any latent regression outcomes are generated to obtain a third MCMC sample.
+Response predictions are also made for test set individuals (if any). \end{enumerate}